belareeis/belareeis/README.md

 ## ISABELA REIS
-I am currently in my third year of high school with a technical focus on computer science at IFBA, aiming to pursue a degree in Computer Engineering.
+I am currently in my third year of high school with a technical focus on computing at IFBA, aiming to pursue a degree in Computer Engineering.
 I have a strong passion for mathematics and physics, with a particular interest in backend development and hardware engineering.
 I'm eager to expand my knowledge and skills in these areas and contribute to innovative projects.

 ## CONTACTS
 <div>